Pain in the elbow is usually a result of tendinitis, but other causes include bursitis, arthritis, and trauma.

 Golfer’s elbow causes pain on the inside of the elbow.
 The muscle attachments just below the bone are usually very tender to touch.

 Student’s elbow is also known as olecranon bursitis.
 It can occur through a direct impact or repetitive pressure.
 Swelling at the back of the elbow is a prominent feature.

-The olecranon is the large bony prominence which can be felt at the back of the elbow.
-A fracture occurs after an impact such as falling onto the elbow, or a forceful contraction of the triceps muscle which can cause an avulsion fracture.
+The olecranon is the large bony prominence that can be felt at the back of the elbow.
+A fracture occurs after an impact such as falling onto the elbow or a forceful contraction of the triceps muscle, which can cause an avulsion fracture.

 Ulna Nerve Injury

-Injury to the ulna nerve at the elbow can be from a direct impact or an entrapment of the nerve.
-Neural symptoms such as tingling or numbness are felt in the little and ring fingers.
+Injury to the ulna nerve at the elbow can be from a direct impact or entrapment of the nerve.
+Neural symptoms such as tingling, or numbness are felt in the little and ring fingers.

 Osteochondritis dissecans is a fragmentation of the cartilage and sometimes the underlying bone within a joint.
 This is common in adolescents as the ends of the bones are not yet fully hardened.

 Triceps Tendon Inflammation